-- 19. The 100-year, 24-hour precipitation event for the facility is estimated to be 6.5 inches, based on Department of Water Resources' bulletin 195 entitled Rainfall Depth-Duration-Frequency for California, revised November 1982, updated August 1986. - 20.
-The waste management facility is not within a 100-year flood plain based on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Map, Community-Panel Number 06027C4200D, dated 16 August 2011. - 21.
-A storm water sedimentation basin is located west of the landfill.
-The basin detains storm water for sedimentation control during the rainy season and is normally dry during the summer months.
+- 20. The waste management facility is not within a 100-year flood plain based on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Map, Community-Panel Number 060075 0375 B, dated 29 September 1986. - 21.
+Storm water sedimentation basins are located west of the landfill as shown on Attachment B. The basins detain storm water for sedimentation control during the rainy season and are normally dry during the summer months.